namuunaa/tonite/user_stories.md

 ### As a user, I want to be able to set my location.

-"Alexa, ask Wing It set my city to {city}"
+"Alexa, ask Wing It to set my city to {city}"

-"Alexa, ask Wing It set my location to {city}"
+"Alexa, ask Wing It to set my location to {city}"

-"Alexa, ask Wing It set my home to {city}"
+"Alexa, ask Wing It to set my home to {city}"

-"Alexa, tell Wing It set my city to {city}"
+"Alexa, tell Wing It to set my city to {city}"

 "Alexa, tell Wing It my home is {city}"